Couples' Wellness During Planning

 Building on the foundation of active listening, mindful communication takes your relationship dialogue to new heights through intentional expression of needs.
 When sharing expectations with your partner, focus on being fully present and engaged, allowing your words to flow from a place of understanding rather than criticism.
 Practising silence over impulse helps prevent regretful exchanges during tense moments.

-Managing emotions in relationships requires a dash of diplomacy and a splash of good humour, like navigating the delicate matter of where to seat feuding aunties at a wedding breakfast.
+Managing emotions in relationships requires a dash of diplomacy and a splash of good humour — rather like navigating the delicate matter of where to seat feuding aunties at the wedding breakfast.

-Creating space between feelings and reactions is much like that awkward pause between "you may kiss the bride" and the actual snog - timing is everything, loves.
-And just as you wouldn't dream of serving chocolate biscuits without offering a proper cup of tea, expressing gratitude alongside your needs helps everything go down rather more smoothly.
+Creating space between feelings and reactions is much like that pause between "you may kiss the bride" and the actual kiss — timing is everything.
+And just as you wouldn't serve biscuits without offering a proper cup of tea, expressing gratitude alongside your needs helps everything go down more smoothly.

-When sharing your needs, channel the confidence of a vicar who's just spotted a chocolate digestive at the reception - come from a place of wholeness, not desperation.
-Think of each conversation as an opportunity to strengthen your bond, much like when you both survived planning your wedding seating chart without calling off the whole affair.
+When sharing your needs, come from a place of wholeness, not desperation.
+Think of each conversation as an opportunity to strengthen your bond — much like surviving the seating chart together without calling off the whole affair.

 Managing Stress Together